Getting set up took less than a day. Channel-based rollouts let me test on my own device before anything hits production users.

-One terminal for live updates, native builds, compatibility checks, device runs, and AI-assisted Capgo automation through MCP.
+One tool for live updates, native builds, compatibility checks, device runs, and AI-assisted Capgo automation through MCP.

 What the CLI gives your team